Hasan-Parves/MVVM_SwiftUI/README.md

 ## Features

-- Design Patterns - MVVM
+- Design Pattern - MVVM
 - Dependency Injection
 - Modularization of HTTP Client
 - Use of Mock data if BE is not ready